Restricted and Modified Access to Lambton Public Health

 Office restrictions or closures:

-- Lambton Public Health – main office at 160 Exmouth Street in Point Edward will be restricted to the public by appointment only.
+- Lambton Public Health – main office at 160 Exmouth Street in Point Edward will be open to the public for general inquiries and some services.
+All clinical services continue to be restricted to the public by appointment only.
 Call-in options are available.

 - Petrolia sub-office at 450 Blanche St. will be CLOSED.